KULeuvenADVISE/SINS_database/README.md

 Introduction
 ===============
-The SINS database consists of continuous recordings of one person living in a vacation home over a period of one week.
+The SINS database consists of continuous audio recordings of one person living in a vacation home over a period of one week.
 It was collected using a network of 13 microphone arrays distributed over the multiple rooms.
 Each microphone array consisted of 4 linearly arranged microphones.
 This repository provides example code (MATLAB) to start with the data (i.e. segmentation, annotation and data exploration) along with the ground truth labels.
-Data is labelled on daily activity level (e.g. cooking, showering, presence, ...).
+Data is labeled on daily activity level (e.g. cooking, showering, presence, ...).

+This dataset served as a base for the [DCASE 2018 Challenge Task 5](http://dcase.community/challenge2018/task-monitoring-domestic-activities).

 Getting started
 ===============